Liu Zhong

-Liu Xi (died 193 BC), better known by his courtesy name Liu Zhong, was an elder brother of Emperor Gaozu, founder of China's Han dynasty.
+Liu Xi (died 193 BC), better known by his courtesy name Liu Zhong, posthumously known as Prince Qing of Dai (代顷王), was an elder brother of Emperor Gaozu, founder of China's Han dynasty.
 He served as marquess of Hexin, king or prince of Dai, and marquess of Heyang.

 Life

 Liu Xi was the son of the man known to history as Liu Taigong.
-His elder brother, Liu Bo, (t 劉伯, s 刘伯, Liú Bó) died young, leaving Liu Xi the eldest male in the family of Liu Bang, who became the first Han emperor of China and was posthumously known as Emperor Gaozu ("High Ancestor").
+His elder brother, Liu Bo, (t 劉伯, s 刘伯, Liú Bó) died young, leaving Liu Xi the eldest male in the family of Liu Bang, who became the first Han emperor of China and was posthumously known as Emperor Gao(zu) ("High (Ancestor)").

 After Liu Bang's establishment of the Han, Liu Xi was created Marquess of Hexin.